A library for coupling (Py)Torch machine learning models to Fortran

 Brief description

 It is desirable to be able to run machine learning (ML) models directly in Fortran.
 ML models are often trained in some other language (say, Python) using a popular frameworks (say, PyTorch) and saved.
 We want to run inference on this model without having to call a Python executable.
-To achieve this we use the existing Torch C++ interface, libtorch.
+To achieve this we use the existing Torch C++ interface, LibTorch.

 FTorch provides a library enabling a user to directly couple their PyTorch models to Fortran code.
 There are also installation instructions for the library and examples of performing coupling.